 If feeding sinking foods like bottom feeder tablets, you can feed these fish every day or every second day.
 It really depends on the amount of food you are providing, as well as the number and size of your fish.

 In order to prevent overfeeding, make sure you aren’t feeding more than your fish can eat in one go.
-Uneaten food in the tank tends to cause nasty ammonia spikes and reduced water quality.
+Uneaten food in the tank will cause nasty ammonia spikes and reduced water quality.

 Tank Setup